-Ice hockey plays like a smaller version of soccer (score more points than your opponent, etc.), although there are many key differences.
-Each match lasts 60 minutes, which are further divided into three 20-minute "periods" with a small break between each period.
+Ice hockey plays like a smaller version of soccer (score more points than your opponent, etc.,) although there are many key differences.
+Each match lasts 60 minutes, which are further divided into three 20-minute "periods" with a small break (usually 10-15 minutes) between each period.
 Unlike field hockey and most other sports which use a rounded ball, the hockey "puck" is a thick, vulcanized rubber disc 3 inches (7.6 centimetres) in diameter. note

 - The centre is a hard position to explain.
 A good comparison is to the midfield position in soccer; they are forwards, but are expected to come back and help defend your side, usually covering the opposing player in front of the net.
 Also responsible, in most cases, for taking "faceoffs" (described below), a specialized skill.
-May be the team leader, but usually not the captain.
+May be the team leader and is often the captain. note

-- The centre has a left wingman and right wingman on either side who along with center bring the puck up the ice, and score.
-They score most of the goals for the team, with the center usually assisting them.
-One is often the captain of the team.
+- The centre has a left wingman and right wingman (or left wing/right wing for short) on either side who along with center bring the puck up the ice, and score.note They score most of the goals for the team, with the center usually assisting them.

 - Defencemen are usually slower, tougher players whose job is to stop the opponent from scoring.
-They also act as a second wave of offense, and score a lot more often than in other sports.
+If you hear someone yelling for the D to get back to the net, that'd be them.
+Some also act as a second wave of offense (usually unofficially labeled "offensive defencemen"), and score a lot more often than in other sports. note

-- The goaltender, or "goalie," defends his goal and is the last line of defense preventing the puck from going into the net.
-The goalie is the only member of the team who has special equipment; his legs have large pads, he has a catching glove in his strong hand and a rectangular "blocker" on his off-handnote .
+- The goaltender, or "goalie", defends his goal and is the last line of defense preventing the puck from going into the net.
+The goalie is the only member of the team who has special equipment; his legs have large pads, he has a catching glove in his strong hand and a rectangular "blocker" on his off-hand note .
 He also wears a specially hardened face mask.
-He is the only player that cannot be hit on the ice: hitting him is an interference penalty.
+He is the only player that cannot be hit on the ice: Hitting him is an interference penalty note .
 Nevertheless, the idea of the other team trying to interfere with the goalie and get away with it (the refs can't catch everything) is often what sparks roughhousing, at least in the NHL, as the other players will skate up to protect their man (though a few goalies don't mind getting rough themselves — see Ron Hextall and Patrick Roynote )

 The following list uses National Hockey League rules, although internationally there are some differences (rink size, penalty tolerance, overtime regulations and such):